RobvanGastel/meta-in-context-learning/README.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg"/></a>
 </p>

-In recent work (Minegishi et al. 2025), they extend the analysis of small scale transformer models for meta in-context learning, and hypothesize that the induction head alone can not explain all of the (meta) in-context learning that happens within LLMs.
+In recent work (Minegishi et al. 2025), they extend the analysis of small-scale transformer models for meta in-context learning and hypothesize that the induction head alone can not explain all of the (meta) in-context learning that happens within LLMs.
+There are also works exploring in-context learning on larger transformers, most prominent example is the Titans architecture (Behrouz, Zhong, and Mirrokni 2024).

 ## Setup
 Install the packages using the `requirements.txt` file.